section-engineering-education/engineering-education/content/articles/getting-hands-on-a-microprofile-project/index.md

 At the end of this tutorial, you will have learned how MicroProfiles work and how they are used.

-You shall also get hands-on one MicroProfile Project.
+You will also get hands-on with a MicroProfile Project.

 ### Table of contents
  - [Key takeaways](#key-takeaways)